yibo-huang/tigon/README.md

-# Tigon: A Distributed Database for a CXL Pod
+# Tigon
-Tigon is a distributed in-memory OLTP database that synchronizes cross-host concurrent data accesses over shared CXL memory.
+Tigon is a research distributed in-memory OLTP database that synchronizes cross-host concurrent data accesses over shared CXL memory.

 This repository contains the following:
 * An implementation of Tigon.